Automation Platform

 Our latest release delivers new features, platform enhancements, and strategic integrations that will help you continue to build a resilient, trusted foundation for the next generation of IT operations.
 Upgrading to the latest version of Ansible Automation Platform helps you stay aligned with these innovations while simplifying future upgrades.

 Note: Ansible Automation Platform 2.4 reaches end of Maintenance Support on June 30, 2026.
-There will be no direct upgrade path from 2.4 to Ansible Automation Platform 2.7 or later versions.
+There is no direct upgrade path from 2.4 to Ansible Automation Platform 2.7 or later versions.

 Start your upgrade

-Our official product documentation for Ansible Automation Platform 2.6 provides an installation guide to help you get up and running.
-This guide provides a detailed overview of the changes and improvements in the upgrade process from Ansible Automation Platform 2.4 to 2.6, including new infrastructure requirements, data migration specifics, and a comparison of different deployment types.
+Our official product documentation for Ansible Automation Platform 2.7 provides an installation guide to help you get up and running.
+This guide provides a detailed overview of the changes and improvements in the upgrade process to Ansible Automation Platform 2.7, including new infrastructure requirements, data migration specifics, and a comparison of different deployment types.
 It addresses frequently asked questions and outlines how existing authentication and user data are handled during the upgrade.

 Migrate vs. upgrade